RaedRNP/RaedRNP/README.md

 - 👋 Hi, I’m @RaedRNP
-- 👀 I’m interested in learning AI and game disign
+- 👀 I’m interested in learning AI
 - 🌱 I’m currently learning Python and JS
 - 💞️ I’m looking to collaborate on web aplications
 - 📫 How to reach me raedrnp10@gmail.com